azathought/azathought.github.io/isometric.md

 * [Roll20 Isometric Tips](/embracing-isometric-roll20/)

 ## Where to get more isometric content
 Index of active Isometric rpg art creators.
-We all have opinions on the style and quality we want to use in our games, so I'll put my full list here.
+There are diverse styles and levels of detail available so I'll keep a big list of creators I find here:

 * [Epic Isometric](https://www.patreon.com/epicisometric)
 * [Isometric Worlds](https://www.patreon.com/isometricworlds)